Trust4AI/GENIE/README.md

 This repository is structured as follows:

-- `docs/openapi/spec.yaml`: This file is used to describe the entire API, including available endpoints, operations on each endpoint, operation parameters, and the structure of the response objects.
+- `docs/openapi/spec.yaml`: This file describes the entire API, including available endpoints, operations on each endpoint, operation parameters, and the structure of the response objects.
 It's written in YAML format following the [OpenAPI Specification](https://spec.openapis.org/oas/latest.html) (OAS).
 - `docs/postman/collection.json`: This file is a collection of API requests saved in JSON format for use with Postman.
 -  `src/`: This directory contains the source code for the project.
 -  `.dockerignore`: This file tells Docker which files and directories to ignore when building an image.